 The river Lea

 Those mills – and the vast reservoirs of water the borough still hosts today – would ensure that Walthamstow would have the unwanted honour of being aerially bombed in both world wars.
-A short distance from our ground you will find Ye Old Rose and Crowne pub, which was damaged by Zeppelin bombing raids in the First World War.
-Both German bombers and V2 rockets rained down on the area in the Second World War and if you look closely you can still see their scars today – a sudden break in a terrace of houses, a new estate or tower block sandwiched among old buildings, a small plaque or memorial to the dead.
+If you look closely you can still see their scars today – a sudden break in a terrace of houses, a new estate or tower block sandwiched among old buildings, a small plaque or memorial to the dead.

 The drive for change

 Nor was the area’s sacrifice confined to the ground around its rivers.
-Hard as it may be to believe, men from Walthamstow and Essex were frequently to be found in the navy or the Royal Marines, particularly after 1914.
+East London has always been a strong contributor to the maritime industry and to the navy.
+East Londoners work in the city’s docks, upon its ships and are frequently to be found in the navy or the Royal Marines, particularly after 1914.
 This was, in part, because both services were known to be less conscientious about checking the ages of young men, eager to sign up, than the local army regiment.
-But it was also because to grow up in this borough is to understand water, and its importance to the city we call home.
+But it was also because to grow up in East London is to understand water, and its importance to the city we call home.

-The presence of large war industries in the borough, alongside many transport depots, also mean that it has always marched at the forefront of social change.
-Local women in their thousands took up jobs in the vital industries, tram and bus services in war time.
-The immigrant communities attracted by the ease of access to jobs locally and in the city have made the borough one of the most diverse in the country.
+All these factors have meant that East London has always marched at the forefront of social change.
+Local women in their thousands took up jobs in vital industries, tram and bus services and more in war time.
+They fought for equal pay rights at the Ford works just a few miles from our ground in Redbridge.
+The immigrant communities attracted by the ease of access to jobs locally and in the docks and maritime industries have made East London one of the most diverse areas in the country.
 From Lamas Day riots, to Warner Homes, to the Welfare State, the area has always had a strong sense of community and what it means to be part of one.

 And an important part of that community has always been football.